pudly/schmopera-hugo/content/articles/a-rare-event-at-chicago-lyric-piotr-beczaa-in-recital.md

 ---
-title: "A "rare event" at Chicago Lyric: Piotr Beczała in recital"
+title: "A &quot;rare event&quot; at Chicago Lyric: Piotr Beczała in recital"
 ---

 The components of the modern-day singing career, with all the associated commercial forces and media dictates, often conspire to produce an offspring that can only be described as paradoxical.
 A vocal recital — just one lone singer and a pianist performing ephemeral works of musical poetry — is the very definition of an intimate affair.
 To hold such an event in a 3,563-seat theater is a bit like trying to pillow-talk in…well, a 3,563-seat theater: there's some cognitive dissonance with the notion.
 Rare are the artists who, through a combination of personality and intensity of communication, transcend the space and reach an audience as if on an individual basis.
 Renowned tenor [Piotr Beczała](/scene/people/piotr-beczala/) and esteemed collaborative pianist [Martin Katz](/scene/people/martin-katz/) succeeded brilliantly in squaring this circle in their recital on the main stage of the Lyric Opera of Chicago this past Sunday.